rocrill/velo_city/README.md

 **Feature 2.
 Home page**

-  * 2.1 As a user, I want to see a homepage to contain a navigation bar and footer which clearly direct me to all available site pages.
-  * 2.2 As a user, I want to see call to action button which directs me to the primary purpose of the site - to shop.
+  * The home page features a bike 'hero' image and a centrally placed call to action 'shop now' button which takes the user to the all products page.

   Desktop:

   ![Image of desktop home page](static/images/homepage-desktop.png)